From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Introduction

-In this work, we employ the SSC model based on Leptonic Modeling Code~\citep[LeMoC;][]{Stathopoulos:2023qoy} to explain the emission mechanism responsible for producing X-ray and HE gamma-ray photons.
+In this work, we employ the SSC model based on the Leptonic Modeling Code~\citep[LeMoC;][]{Stathopoulos:2023qoy} to explain the emission mechanism responsible for producing X-ray and HE gamma-ray photons.
 Moreover, we investigate whether a single set of microphysical parameters can account for the afterglow trends observed in both HE gamma rays \citep{2014MNRAS.443.3578N} and X-rays \citep{2012MNRAS.425..506D}, aiming to enforce a unified interpretation across different energy bands.
 This investigation also considers the impact of the circumburst environment, specifically comparing constant-density ISM and wind-like density profiles.
-Additionally, we test the hypothesis that a unique set of parameters can reproduce the observed flux and spectral index correlations.
+Additionally, we test the hypothesis that a preferred set of parameters can reproduce the observed flux and spectral index correlations.
 Finally, we predict the VHE emission and examine its correlation with lower-energy counterparts.
+Although afterglow parameters can vary significantly from one burst to another, studying a population allows us to assume the existence of benchmark parameter values that broadly characterize the shock dynamics and emission properties.

 This paper is structured as follows: in Sect.~\ref{sec:sample_definition}, we describe the sample of GRBs selected for this study, together with the selection criteria.
 Section~\ref{sect:mwl_analysis} outlines the methodology adopted for the analysis of data from XRT, BAT, and LAT.
 Section~\ref{sec:Time-bin selection} explains the strategy used to select time intervals for each GRB, based on the observation modes of the respective instruments.
 The results obtained from our multi-wavelength analysis are presented in Sect.~\ref{sec:results}.
 An interpretation of these findings is provided in Sect.~\ref{sec:Intrepretation}.
 Finally, Sect.~\ref{Discussion} summarizes our main results and offers a discussion of their possible implications.